McIntosh Loudspeaker Division Part 2

 Changes Are Made

-Although, at first, McIntosh bought complete systems from United Speaker Systems, my objective was to build our own.
+Although, at first, McIntosh bought complete systems from United Speaker Systems, my objective was to build our own drivers.
 In the mid 1970's.
 I achieved this goal and we began to make our own drivers.
 One of the problems in making small quantities of speaker systems was the cost.
-Buying drivers from the outside to custom specifications, for instance, was a problem.
-For a driver manufacturer that was set up to make 10,000 drivers each day, it was an annoyance to set up a production line for 500 or 1000 drivers.
-The order either was not accepted, the price was very high or production was delayed due to the bigger customer preference.
-Several times a whole order would come in out of spec because a part was changed without our approval.
-Then we would have to hold up production until the replacements were made and delivered.
-Making our own drivers avoided production delays, shipping damage and allowed unique design features to be incorporated in the designs that the big manufacturers were not interested in doing.
-The only driver that we didn’t make was the tweeter.
-The Philips soft dome tweeter was excellent.
-They had a completely automated production facility that could make one after the other very consistently.
+For a driver manufacturer that is set up to make 10,000 drivers each day, it is an annoyance to set up a production line for 500 or 1000 drivers.
+The order either is not accepted, the price is very high or production is delayed due to a bigger customer preference.
+Several times a whole order is received out of spec because a part was changed without our approval.
+Then we would have to hold up production until the replacements are made and delivered.
+Making our own drivers avoids production delays, shipping damage and allows unique design features to be incorporated in the construction that the big manufacturers are not interested in doing.
+The only driver that we do not make is the tweeter.
+The Philips soft dome tweeter are excellent.
+Philips has a completely automated production facility that can make one after the other very consistently.

 The same goes for the crossover networks.
-It was hard to get small quantities of assembled networks and get the parts that we wanted.
-Instead, the manufacturers used what was best for them.
-Although I sampled from a couple of companies, I couldn't get the parts that would meet our specifications.
-I was able to initiate making our own crossovers and we assembled and tested them ourselves.
+It is hard to get small quantities of assembled networks and get the parts that we want.
+Instead, the manufacturers use what is best for them.
+Although I sample from a couple of companies, I cannot get the parts that will meet our specifications.
+I am able to initiate making our own crossovers and we assemble and test them ourselves.

-After 1992, management decided to buy as much as possible from the outside.
-Many of the crossovers were then made in Taiwan.
-The drivers became "stock" off-the-shelf items that anyone else could buy.
-One exception was the front plates on some of the tweeters.
-They had molded "McIntosh" on the front.
-Some woofers were bought from Vifa and some were made by Phase Tech along with some mids.
-This essentially eliminated speaker and crossover production by McIntosh and took away jobs for the people making them.
+But McIntosh is again in a financial situation where building our own small quantities has become more expensive than buying finished drivers and crossovers off-the-shelf.
+That is where we started with United Speaker Systems.
+After 1992, management decides to buy as much as possible from the outside.
+Many of the crossovers are then made in Taiwan.
+The drivers become "stock" off-the-shelf items that anyone else can buy.
+One exception is the front plates on some of the tweeters.
+They have a molded "McIntosh" on the front.
+Some woofers are bought from Vifa and some are made by Phase Tech along with some mid-ranges.
+This essentially eliminates speaker and crossover production by McIntosh and takes away jobs for the people making them.

-I understand that Mr. Fone was previously president of Acoustic Research.
+I understand that Mr. Fone was previously president of Acoustic Research in Norwood, MA.
 At that company, he not only had the parts made on the outside but also had some systems designed and produced on the outside by a Japanese company named Tonegen.
-According to the Mr. Fone, most speaker companies were doing this.
-The finished systems came in to a warehouse from Japan and were then shipped to dealers and were never seen until the customer opened them.
-I don't know how true this was.
-AR eventually had to be sold and was owned by Recoton in Lake Mary, Florida.
+According to the Mr. Fone, most speaker companies are doing this.
+The finished systems come into a warehouse from Japan and are then shipped to dealers and are never seen until the customer takes them out of the box.
+I don't know how true this is.
+AR eventually is sold to Teledyne, Jensen and then to Recoton in Lake Mary, FL.
+The Lake Mary facility is now closed as well as the Norwood facility.
+They are now represented by Audiovox, an international supplier for parts.

-A aluminum dome tweeters were made mandatory and typically had a pronounced resonance around 25kHz and soft domes did not.
-Also, the tweeters used Ferrofluid, which had never been used in McIntosh systems prior to 1992.
-Several of the tweeters were known to fail due to the Ferrofluid deterioration at high power and killing the output.
+Here are a few things you should know about the Smith systems that replace my earlier designs.
+The XRT26 goes into production.
+This system is still based on my patents for the XRT20 and XRT22.
+However, aluminum dome tweeters are used instead of the soft textile domes.
+Aluminum dome tweeters are made mandatory by Mr. Fone and typically have a pronounced resonance around 25kHz and soft domes do not.
+Also, the tweeters use Ferrofluid, which has never been used in McIntosh systems prior to 1992.
+Several of the tweeters are known to fail due to the Ferrofluid deterioration at high power.
 See a full explanation and comparison response curves about Aluminum Domes VS Soft fabric Domes.
 Also, see Stereophile May 1994 page 115 that reviews the McIntosh Home Theater speakers.
 The reviewer states: "The most visible feature is the pronounced ultrasonic ringing from the strong peak at 26kHz.
 This is typical of metal-dome tweeters, if slightly more pronounced than most recent examples of the breed."

-All systems manufactured prior to 1993 were 8 ohms and had an industry standard sensitivity rating of 1 watt into 8 ohms at a distance of 1 meter.
-Systems made after this date were 4 ohms and had a sensitivity rating of 2.83 volts into 4 ohms.
+Impedance is reduced to 4 ohms instead of 8 ohms.
+This allows the sensitivity claims to be higher.
+All systems manufactured prior to 1993 are 8 ohms and have an industry standard sensitivity rating of 1 watt into 8 ohms at a distance of 1 meter.
+Some systems made after this date are 4 ohms and have a sensitivity rating of 2.83 volts into 4 ohms.
 This turns out to be 2 watts into 4 ohms, making them appear to have greater sensitivity.
 To convert to a 1-watt level, subtract 3 dB from the rated sensitivity.
-For example: the LS350 was a 4-ohm system rated at 89dB for 2.83 volts.
+For example: the LS350 is a 4-ohm system rated at 89dB for 2.83 volts.
 This converts to the industry standard rating of 86dB for 1 watt at a distance of 1 meter.

 Generally, a 4 ohm speaker will play louder on a direct coupled amplifier than an 8 ohm speaker simply because it draws twice the power with the lower impedance.
 A few companies have used this strategy for many years.
 The idea is that when a simple switch arrangement is used in a dealer store to compare different speakers, the louder one is supposed to be the one that gets the sales—and this does help.